Justin Ricklefs has four daughters. Over the years, he’s put together this list to help other parents.

 Dads, your role is a precious one.
 Love your daughters well.

-A version of this post originally ran on Huffington Post Parents.
+Originally published on Huffington Post Parents.
 Reprinted with permission.